Blog

 BZB's post-purchase email

-Some e-commerce brands integrate a review module directly into the personal area or order tracking.
+Some e-commerce companies integrate a review module directly into the personal area or on the order tracking page.

-Customers can share their experience in just a few clicks, without having to search for how to do it.
+Customers can share their opinions in just a few clicks, without having to figure out how to do it.

 Gamify the collection of reviews